Pannoniae/MeinKraft/README.md

 Yes, I do know that "force" or "power" is "die Kraft" in German, so the correct form would be "MeineKraft". :)

 I'm trying to implement some features of Minecraft in this project.
 The code is written in Python and it uses the pyglet framework and the PyOpenGL graphics library.
-I want the game to be be more realistic than Minecraft in some regards.
+I want the game to be be more mod-friendly, realistic and  than Minecraft in some regards.
 For example, there should be no tree punching any more, no diamond finding, etc.

 It's based on fogleman's code: (also check out Konstructs, another game by him, forked by others)

 https://github.com/fogleman/

-## How to run the program for the time being
+## How to run the program for the time being (in the future, there will be an installer containing all things.)

-* Install Python 2.7
-*    3.x maybe or maybe not do it
+* Install Python 3, Python 2 won't do it
 * Install pyglet
 *    run this command from cmd: pip install pyglet
 * Install PyOpenGL